JAmerkhanov/machine/EXAMPLES.md

 ## <a name="example2"></a>Example 2: Login Form + Testing + VueJS

 Consider next implementing a login form.
 This login form should redirect immediately to the dashboard if the user is already logged in, otherwise it should show the email and password form.
-Once on the form, the user can change the email and passowrd before submitting the form, if they are authorized then they should be redirected to the dashboard.
+Once on the form, the user can change the email and password before submitting the form.
+If they are authorized, then they should be redirected to the dashboard.

-Based on these requirements we can construct the following state machine:
+Based on these requirements, we can construct the following state machine:

 <img src="docs/login.dot.svg">